Xun Yu: Death and posthumous honors

 In 212, Dong Zhao and a group of Cao Cao loyalists submitted a memorial to Emperor Xian proposing that Cao should be granted the title of a duke.
 This proposal was significant as it would allow Cao Cao to set up a self-contained feudal state within the Han dynasty.
 Up to this point, Cao Cao's political legitimacy was only underpinned by his position as the chancellor.
 Xun Yu, whose ideals were for Cao Cao to continue being the protector of the Han dynasty, opposed Dong Zhao's proposal.

 Knowing that Dong Zhao was probably a conduit for Cao Cao when approached by the former for his support, Xun Yu told Dong that Cao's personal mission was one of restoring the Han dynasty and would not approve of such a move – thus possibly hinting to Cao that he should abandon the idea.
 Xun Yu's remarks greatly displeased Cao Cao.

 Following this, Xun Yu was sent to Qiao to reward the soldiers who took part in a military campaign against Sun Quan in c.November 212.
 While there, Xun Yu was said to have fallen sick and was brought to Shouchun (寿春; present-day Shou County, Anhui) for treatment and recuperation.
 He died later that year (late 212 or early 213).
 The circumstances of his death aroused great suspicion and is a matter of debate as it came closely after his opposition towards Cao Cao's ascension to duke.
+(Note: Eventually, Cao Cao was made Duke of Wei on 16 Jun 213 in the Julian calendar; the annals of Emperor Xian in Houhanshu also recorded the same date.)
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang noted that both Xun Yu's biography in Houhanshu and Sun Sheng's Wei Shi Chun Qiu recorded that Xun Yu poisoned himself.
+Sima opinioned that Chen Shou's account of Xun "dying due to fear" in Xun's biography in Sanguozhi was to hide Cao Cao's involvement in the whole affair; Cao likely ordered Xun to be executed.
+Thus, he recorded that Xun poisoned himself in Tongjian; if not, Sima feared that future leaders may follow Cao Cao's example and commit similar secret executions.)

 Xun Yu was given the posthumous name "Jing" (敬).
 More than 50 years after his death, in 265, he was posthumously granted the title of Grand Commandant.